 #1 He’s a kid.

-A kid who thinks like a kid, but with infinitely more knowledge than the typical five-year-old (or 4, if you’re currently in the Readers series).
+He’s a kid who thinks like a kid, but with infinitely more knowledge than the typical five-year-old (or 4, if you’re currently in the Readers series).
 He has odd views about food, money, and life.
 He is super trusting and generally naïve when it comes to the harshness of the world.
 In other words, he’s just like your kids — fresh and inquisitive, full of heart and unjaded.

 #2 Fred is funny.